Alee14/DLAP/README.md

 # Contributing
 When contributing, be sure to add yourself to the contributors list in `/commands/about.js`.

+## Translating
+If you want to translate DLAP with another language, create a Parlance account (Victor Tran Account), and ask Victor Tran (server owner) on the [Victor Tran Discord](https://discord.gg/nBpePYdt7U) for permission to translate DLAP.

 # Future Features
 * Easier to use interface